postmanlabs/pmquickstarts/site/pmguides/src/paystack/paystack.md

 Forking a collection makes a copy of the collection in your workspace that you can modify.
 Checkout [this guide from Postman](https://learning.postman.com/docs/collaborating-in-postman/using-version-control/forking-entities/) that explores the topic more.

 Click on the three dots next to the Paystack collection and select the “Create a fork” option.
 On the next page, you can set a label for the fork, and specify what workspace it should be created in.
-Set the values and click on “Fork Collection”.
+Set the values and click on **Fork Collection**.

 ![Forking the Paystack collection](assets/postman_fork_collection.png)